Optimal Excess Risk Bounds for Empirical Risk Minimization on $p$-Norm Linear Regression: Main results

 \subsection{Results}

 We are now in position to state our main results.
 As discussed in Section \ref{sec:introduction}, the $\ell_p(t)$ losses have degenerate second derivatives as $t \to 0$.
 When the problem is realizable, the risk is not twice differentiable at its minimizer for the cases $p \in (1, 2)$, and is degenerate for the cases $p \in (2, \infty)$.
 If we want bounds of the form (\ref{eq:asymptotic}), we must exclude this case from our analysis.
-This is in part what motivates us to study the realizable case separately.
 Our first main result is a strengthening of Theorem \ref{thm:realizable1}, and relies on a combinatorial argument to uniformize the pointwise estimate discussed in Section \ref{subsec:background}. \begin{restatable}{theorem}{realizable} Assume that there exists $w^{*} \in \R^{d}$ such that $\inp{w^{*}}{X} = Y$.
 Then for all $n \geq d$, and for all $p \in (1, \infty)$, we have